mauryaarun/automatedhardening/cheatsheets/bash-cheatsheet.md

-Certainly, here's a cheat sheet for some common Bash shell commands and their short examples:
+A cheat sheet for some common Bash shell commands and with examples:

 ### File and Directory Management: